Notice of Privacy Practices

 Our Responsibilities

-How We May Use or Disclose Your Health Information
+How We May Use or Disclose Your PHI

-The law permits us to use and disclose your health information for the following purposes:
+We may use and disclose your health information for the following purposes without your authorization:

 Treatment

-We also disclose PHI about individuals who participate in our Lifestyle Program to our Boston Heart Lifestyle Coaches, so that they may provide counseling services to those individuals.
+We may use or disclose your PHI for treatment purposes, including for laboratory testing and exchanging PHI with physicians and other healthcare professionals for such testing and care coordination.
+Examples of treatment related purposes include disclosure to an ordering physician or to a pathologist to help interpret your test results.
+If you participate in our Lifestyle Program, we may use and disclose PHI to provide counseling and other services covered by the program.
 Lifestyle Program participants may also provide PHI about themselves in the course of counseling or by completing voluntary online surveys about their diet and lifestyle.
 That information, as well as any PHI created by a Lifestyle Coach, such as progress notes, may be disclosed to the individual’s healthcare provider.

 Payment